Olympic Studios: Virgin Music era

 For many years, copyright problems with the use of the word "Olympic" prevented the history of the studio from being more widely promoted, which became an important factor in its arch-rival Abbey Road Studios attracting greater recognition, due to promotion by EMI.

-In 1987, Virgin Music bought the studios and the property was refitted to a different practical and acoustic specification, further to consulting with Sam Toyoshima, a Japanese studio builder, who surprisingly declared the studio "unfit to record music in".
-Barbara Jefferies, then Studio manager for Virgin Music at Olympic Studios, instructed that the master tapes of the studio's vast library of recording sessions be discarded.
+In 1987, Virgin Music bought the studios and the property was refitted to a different practical and acoustic specification, further to consulting with Sam Toyoshima, a Japanese studio builder, who declared the studio "unfit to record music in".
+Barbara Jefferies, then studio manager for Virgin Music at Olympic Studios, instructed that the master tapes of the studio's vast library of recording sessions be discarded.
 The disposal of these tapes was unsecured.
 They were put into skips outside the building, remaining there for days.
-Some were recovered by people unnassociated with the studio, and ended up as highly sought-after bootlegs.
-The re-vamped studio continued to attract many leading artists during the period of the 1990s and 2000s, such as Madonna, Adele and Bjork.
+Some were recovered by people unassociated with the studio, and ended up as highly sought-after bootlegs.
+The revamped studio continued to attract many leading artists during the period of the 1990s and 2000s, such as Adele and Björk.

-In December 2008, the Virgin EMI group announced that the long-standing studio facilities would be closed and in February 2009 the studios closed.
+In December 2008, the Virgin EMI group announced that the longstanding studio facilities would be closed, which occurred the following February.